RussianWarshipGoFckYourself/Conti-Anti-Russian-Affiliate-Leak/README.md

 # Conti-Anti-Russian-Affiliate-Leak

-"Fuck the Russian government, Glory to Ukraine!" - Conti member after they leak affiliate chats
+"Fuck the Russian government, Glory to Ukraine!" - Conti member after they leak group's affiliate chats.

-Kudos to VX-Undeground for sharing.
+Kudos to https://github.com/vxunderground for hosting and standing their ground.